Bella Bean Coffee Shop

 Terlingua isn't a restaurant town in any conventional sense.
 The population, depending on how you count, is somewhere between 70 and 250.
 There's no chain anything for 90 miles.
-But the half-dozen places worth visiting cover real meals, real coffee, and the social center of the area — and they each have their own particular West Texas personality.
+But the handful of places worth visiting cover real meals, real coffee, and the social center of the area — and they each have their own particular West Texas personality.
 Here's the honest guide.

 Breakfast & Coffee